nakerin7588/RoboticsDev/README.md

 5.  **Teleoperation mode**

     This mode has ability to move the robot by using `teleop_twist_keyboard` that can set the velocity and send it to the robot.
-This mode has 2 sub-mode:
+This mode has 2 sub-modes:

     ⚠️  **Warning:** Make sure you launch this project & run teleop_twist_keyboard first.